diliadis/flight_radar/README.md

 # Flight radar route network visualization

-This is a python project that crawls the flight-radar site and plots the routes network of the 100 most popular european airports.
+This is a python project that crawls the [flight_radar_24](https://www.flightradar24.com) site and plots the routes network of the 100 most popular european airports.

 The program can crawl the flight-radar-24 website and create a .csv file that can be used to plot the routes network.
 I've already generated multiple .csv files, one for every month since 5/2018.